 At Providence Saint John’s, patients with severe aortic stenosis are benefitting from a minimally invasive approach to valve replacement called transcatheter aortic valve replacement (TAVR).

-By eliminating the need for open heart surgery, TAVR offers important advantages to patients – especially those considered intermediate or high risk for traditional valve replacement – and brings new hope to those deemed ineligible for surgery due to age or medical condition.
+By eliminating the need for open heart surgery, TAVR offers important advantages to patients – especially those considered low risk for traditional valve replacement – and brings new hope to those deemed ineligible for surgery due to age or medical condition.

 - Minimally invasive (no chest incision)

 - Significantly less pain

 - Performed without stopping the heart (no need for cardiopulmonary bypass)

 - Immediate improvement in symptoms and quality of life

 In a recent U.S. randomized trial, aortic valve stenosis patients receiving only medical therapy had a one-year survival rate of 50 percent; with TAVR, one-year survival rates increased to over 70 percent.